hgc123123/nyush-cluster/nyush-cluster/docs/help/helpdesk.md

 ## Helpdesk Non-Scope

-The following topics are out of scope for the BIH HPC Helpdesk:
+The following topics are out of scope for the NYUSH HPC Helpdesk:

 - Generic Linux or programming questions (try [stackoverflow.com](http://stackoverflow.com)).
 - Managing users, groups, and projects on the clusters (use shanghai.it.help@nyu.edu).